-B. The Texas Motor Vehicle Installment Sales Act
+B. The Missouri Motor Vehicle Installment Sales Act

 The end of World War II saw an explosive growth in consumer credit in the United States.
 A significant part of that consumer credit was installment credit to purchase motor vehicles.
 To govern that market, many states passed laws called Motor Vehicle Sales Finance Acts.
-Texas adopted such an Act as part of its Finance Code.
+Missouri adopted such an Act.